Sandeep-Panchal/telugu-word-to-number-conversion/Readme.md

 ### Create a virtual environment if require with the python version 3.8 or more
 ```
 conda create -n telugu_num_env python=3.8

+# Replace "telugu_num_env" with other name according to you
 ```

 ### Supporting packages to be installed (Additional packages can be installed if require)